MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/admin/manage/upgrade-distribution-lists.md

 5. Wählen Sie im Dialogfeldinformationen die Option **Ja** aus, um das Upgrade zu bestätigen.
 Der Prozess beginnt sofort.
 Je nach Größe und Anzahl der DLS, die Sie aktualisieren, kann der Vorgang Minuten oder Stunden dauern.<br/>Wenn für die Verteilerliste kein Upgrade ausgeführt werden kann, wird ein Dialogfeld mit einer entsprechenden Meldung angezeigt.
 Anzeigen [, welche Verteilerlisten nicht aktualisiert werden können?](#which-distribution-lists-cannot-be-upgraded).

 6. Wenn Sie mehrere Verteilerlisten aktualisieren, verwenden Sie die Dropdownliste, um zu filtern, welche Verteilerlisten aktualisiert wurden.
-Wenn die Liste nicht vollständig ist, warten Sie eine Weile länger, und wählen Sie dann **Aktualisieren** aus, um zu sehen, was erfolgreich aktualisiert wurde.<br/>Es wird keine Benachrichtigung ausgegeben, die Sie informiert, wann das Upgrade für alle ausgewählten Verteilerlisten abgeschlossen wurde.
-Sie können dies jedoch herausfinden, indem Sie die Elemente untersuchen, die unter **Für Upgrade verfügbar** oder **Aktualisierte Verteilerlisten** angezeigt werden.
+Wenn die Liste nicht vollständig ist, warten Sie eine Weile länger, und wählen Sie dann **Aktualisieren** aus, um zu sehen, was erfolgreich aktualisiert wurde.<br/>There's no notice that tells you when the upgrade process has completed for all DLs you selected.
+You can figure this out by looking to see what's listed under **Available for upgrade** or **Upgraded DLs**.

-7. Wenn Sie eine Verteilerliste für das Upgrade ausgewählt haben, diese aber auf der Seite noch als "Für Upgrade verfügbar" angezeigt wird, ist beim Upgrade ein Fehler aufgetreten.
-Lesen Sie in diesem Fall [Wie gehe ich vor, wenn das Upgrade nicht funktioniert?](#what-to-do-if-the-upgrade-doesnt-work)
+7. If you selected a DL for upgrade, but it's still appears on the page as Available to upgrade, then it failed to upgrade.
+See [What to do if the upgrade doesn't work](#what-to-do-if-the-upgrade-doesnt-work).

 > [!NOTE]
-> Wenn Sie die Digest-E-Mails der Gruppen erhalten, wird im unteren Bereich ggf. angeboten, ein Upgrade für alle geeigneten Verteilerlisten auszuführen, deren Besitzer Sie sind.
-Weitere Informationen zu Digest-E-Mails finden Sie unter [Führen einer Gruppenunterhaltung in Outlook](https://support.microsoft.com/en-us/office/have-a-group-conversation-in-outlook-a0482e24-a769-4e39-a5ba-a7c56e828b22).
+> If you're getting the groups digest emails you may notice at the bottom that it will sometimes offer to let you upgrade any eligible distribution lists that you're the owner of.
+See [Have a group conversation in Outlook](https://support.microsoft.com/office/a0482e24-a769-4e39-a5ba-a7c56e828b22) for more information about digest emails.

 ## <a name="what-to-do-if-the-upgrade-doesnt-work"></a>Wie gehe ich vor, wenn das Upgrade nicht funktioniert?

 Verteilerlisten, für die beim Upgrade ein Fehler auftritt, bleiben unverändert.

-Wenn für mindestens eine **geeignete** Verteilerliste beim Upgrade ein Fehler auftritt, öffnen Sie ein [Supportticket](../contact-support-for-business-products.md).
-Das Problem muss an das Gruppenentwicklungsteam eskaliert werden, damit dieses das Problem ermitteln kann.
+If one or more **eligible** distribution lists fail to be upgraded, open a [Support ticket](../contact-support-for-business-products.md).
+The issue will need to be escalated to the Groups Engineering team for them to figure out the problem.

-Es ist möglich, dass für die Verteilerliste aufgrund eines Dienstausfalls kein Upgrade ausgeführt wurde.
-Dies ist aber ziemlich unwahrscheinlich.
-Wenn Sie möchten, können Sie auch eine Weile warten und dann erneut versuchen, ein Upgrade für die Verteilerliste auszuführen.
+It's possible that the distribution list didn't get upgraded because of a service outage, but pretty unlikely.
+If you want, wait a while and then try to upgrade the DL again.

 ## <a name="how-to-use-powershell-to-upgrade-several-distribution-lists-at-the-same-time"></a>Verwenden von PowerShell zum gleichzeitigen Ausführen eines Upgrades mehrerer Verteilerlisten